-[This is a continuation from a previous post].
+[This is a continuation of a previous post].
 In the following post, I will address Saturn in Leo and Aquarius, Saturn in 5th House and 11th House, and Saturn in aspect to the planetary ruler of Leo (Sun) and Aquarius (Uranus):

 Saturn in Leo: